jivaniv/CS330_Project_Ivaniv/README.md

 The second file Ivaniv_J_part2.py is the code for part 2 of the project.
 This code uses a random number generator to determine how many symbols an intruder must enter on average to unlock the lock.
 The same loop containing if/else statements is used as in part 1, but instead of user input, the code generates random numbers.
 After each number, the code checks if the access code (182824) has been entered.
 This test is repeated 100 times to obtain significant results.
-The code ouputs the minimum, maximum, and average number of symbols generated before the access code is entered.
+The code outputs the minimum, maximum, and average number of symbols generated before the access code is entered.

 To run these to .py files in your terminal: